-Manage experiment iterations in Azure Machine Learning Studio
+Manage experiment runs in Machine Learning Studio (classic)

 Developing a predictive analysis model is an iterative process - as you modify the various functions and parameters of your experiment, your results converge until you are satisfied that you have a trained, effective model.
 Key to this process is tracking the various iterations of your experiment parameters and configurations.